Algomorph/pyboostcvconverter/README.md

 Usage
 ----------------
-(Update) Note that now, the header and the two source files need to be included in your project.
-Here is a usage sample based on [Yati Sagade's sample](https://github.com/yati-sagade/blog-content/blob/master/content/numpy-boost-python-opencv.rst):
+The header and the two source files need to be directly included in your project.
+Use the provided CMake as an example to properly detect your & link python, numpy, and boost, as well as make a proper install target for your project.
+Use the python_module.cpp for an example of how to organize your own module.
+All repository sources may serve well as project boilerplate.
+Linking (statically or dynamically) to the actual example module is possible, but not recommended.

 ```python